thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-16-webscraping-with-selenium-part-4.markdown

 <input type="hidden" name="totalDocsInResult" value="587">
 {% endhighlight %}

-`totalDocsInResult`, in turn, is contained inside the 'fr_resultsNav...' frame that we already saw in part 2, which in turn is inside 'mainFrame'.
-We already know how to move into 'fr_resultsNav...' (see part 2).
+`totalDocsInResult`, in turn, is contained inside the `fr_resultsNav...` frame that we already saw in part 2, which in turn is inside 'mainFrame'.
+We already know how to move into `fr_resultsNav...` (see part 2).
 Once we are there extracting the total number of results is straightforward.

 {% highlight python %}
 total = int(browser.find_element_by_name('totalDocsInResult').get_attribute('value'))